nealsonS/DarknetScannerClassification/README.md

 Using Graph Neural Networks to classify scanner behavior by mapping the Darknet as a graph

-Project done as the final project for my "Networking and Machine Learning class"
+Project done as the final project for my "DSCI559 - ML for Secure Internet"
 > A graduate class bridging Networking and Machine Learning

 ## Motivation